 He never played for India again.
 Mihir Bose, in A History of Indian Cricket summed up the loss of Gupte best: ”India’s first great spinner ended his career because he happened to share a room with a man who wanted a drink with a girl”.

 Gupte finished with 149 wickets at 29.55 each – his average only second to Bishan Bedi among all Indian spinners with more than 100 scalps.

-Although seldom mentioned in the same breath as the likes of Erapalli Prasanna, Bishan Bedi and Bhagwat Chandrasekhar, his strike rate was superior to these great spinners – a stupendous achievement given the fieldsmen and captains he had to deal with.
-His rate of one five-for in every three Test is the best among the Indian spinners.
+Although seldom mentioned in the same breath as the likes of EAS Prasanna, Bishan Bedi and Bhagwat Chandrasekhar, his strike rate was superior to these great spinners — a stupendous achievement given the fieldsmen and captains he had to deal with.
+His rate of a five-for every 3 Tests is the best among the Indian spinners.

 Indian spinners with more than 100 or more Test wickets

-In First-class cricket, he claimed all the wickets in an innings when he picked up ten for 78 for Bombay against Pakistan Services and Bahawalpur.
+In First-class cricket, he claimed all wickets in an innings when he picked up 10 for 78 for Bombay against Pakistan Services and Bahawalpur.

-Gupte played for Rishton in the Lancashire League between 1954 and 1957, and in 1956, against Accrington, he claimed two hat-tricks in the same innings.
+Gupte played for Rishton in the Lancashire League between 1954 and 1957, and in 1956, against Accrington, he claimed 2 hat-tricks in the same innings.

 After the end of his Test career Gupte accompanied with his wife to her native Trinidad and lived there as a much loved man till his death in 2001.

 (Arunabha Sengupta is a cricket historian and Chief Cricket Writer at CricketCountry.
 He writes about the history and the romance of the game, punctuated often by opinions about modern day cricket, while his post-graduate degree in statistics peeps through in occasional analytical pieces.
 The author of three novels, he can be followed on Twitter at http://twitter.com/senantix)